Every2/Dialogue-plus-bot/README.md

 * If you want that bot send the tweets to you, you always will need put your discord channel id.

-* I use the free version of twitter api, so when the bot reach 180 requests the api shutdown it and restart itself.
+* If you use the free version of twitter api when the bot reach 180 requests the api shutdown it and restart itself.